Teenage Anxiety: Listen, Validate, Teach

-Like depression in teens, teenage anxiety is a pretty common experience for adolescents.
-Whether it’s the jitters when it’s time to get in front of the class to present a report or the butterflies that show up when talking to that cute gal or guy in the lunchroom, it’s a pretty universal experience.
-But it’s not this simple for some teenagers, anxiety can be debilitating and actually lead to very real depression.
+Like depression, teenage anxiety is a pretty common experience for adolescents.
+Whether it’s the jitters when it’s time to get in front of the class to present a report or the butterflies that show up when talking to someone they like, it’s a pretty universal experience.
+But for some teenagers, anxiety can be debilitating and actually lead to very real depression.

 - Meditate, Breathe – Smooth, relaxed belly breathing.
-Inhale and let the belly fall out, inhale and pull belly back in.
-Read more specifics on meditation and proper breathing here
+Inhale and let the belly fall out, inhale and pull the belly back in.
+This can help them calm down.

-- Use aromatherapy – Smells like lavender and vanilla are well known to facilitate relaxation.
-There is legitimate neuroscience behind this.
-It may or may not completely alleviate the anxiety, but it will help take the edge off
+- Use aromatherapy – Smells like lavender and vanilla are well-known to facilitate relaxation.
+It may or may not completely alleviate the anxiety, but it will help take the edge off.

-- Do something active – Engaging in physical exercise not only gets healthy chemicals flowing that can offset anxiety, but it also forces them to focus on something other than the cause of the anxiety. . .in other words, it distracts from it
+- Do something active – Engaging in physical exercise not only gets healthy chemicals flowing that can offset anxiety, but it also distracts them from the cause of the anxiety.

-- Do something creative – Like activity, being creative engages other parts of the brain and helps relieve anxiety through the distraction principle.
-Create art, create music, they may decide to show how they feel through art, they may decide to show how they’d like to feel through art.
-Anything that helps is fine
+- Do something creative – Being creative engages other parts of the brain and helps relieve anxiety through the distraction principle.
+Encourage your teen to create art, music, or anything that helps them feel better.